Categories

 5. Limit the Use of PowerShell Scripts

-Avoid relying too heavily on PowerShell scripts and automate repetitive tasks using other Office 365 tools like Microsoft Power Automate or Azure Automation.
+Avoid relying too heavily on PowerShell scripts and automate repetitive tasks using other My Office 24/7 tools like Power Automate or My Office 24/7 Automation.
 This reduces the risk of human error and makes it easier to manage and troubleshoot your environment.

 6. Document Your PowerShell Commands